maciejpirog/cpp-effects/doc/refman-cpp-effects.md

 };
 ```

-- `typename Answer` - The overall answer type of a derived handler and the type of the handled computstion.
+- `typename Answer` - The overall answer type of a derived handler and the type of the handled computation.
 Should be at least move-constructible and move-assignable.

 - `typename...
 Cmds` - The commands that are handled by this handler.